AashitaK/Fall-2020-A-Hands-on-Workshop-series-in-Machine-Learning/README.md

 ## A Hands-on Workshop series in Machine Learning
 Time: **12-2 pm PST** every **Tuesday/Wednesday** and **Friday** from **Oct 13/14th** to **Oct 30th, 2020** (**6 sessions** in total)
 **Note: Sorry for the confusion on the dates between Tuesday and Wednesday in the email announcement.
-As many students have already registered based on their reading of the dates, I am asking everyone to mark your availability on the two days, so that I will hold the sessions on one or both.
-The other session will certainly take place on Fridays from 12-2 pm PST.**
+The Tuesday session at 12-2 pm PST will also be repeated on Wednesday at 12-2 pm PST.
+You can choose to attend either session.
+The other session on Friday at 12-2 pm PST will be as it is.**

+[Here](https://forms.gle/k3sidBtcAikQziQU7) is an optional quiz for you to brush up your Python skills before the workshop: https://forms.gle/k3sidBtcAikQziQU7

 Seats are limited, please register using [this link](https://forms.gle/3pzMfL33dCkrFUHNA).